citp/BlockSci/test/readme.md

 # Testing

-The `blockscipy` directory contains functional and regression tests.
+The `test/blockscipy` directory contains functional and regression tests.
-The tests are based on a synthetic blockchain, which is deterministically generated using Bitcoin's regtest mode.
+These tests are based on a synthetic blockchain, which is deterministically generated using Bitcoin's regtest mode.

 ## Setup